reactjs/tr.react.dev/content/docs/accessibility.md

  }
  ```

-Sometimes a parent component needs to set focus to an element in a child component.
-We can do this by [exposing DOM refs to parent components](/docs/refs-and-the-dom.html#exposing-dom-refs-to-parent-components) through a special prop on the child component that forwards the parent's ref to the child's DOM node.
+Bazen bir ust bilesenin, bir alt bilesendeki ogeye odagini ayarlamak gerekir.
+We can do this by [Ust bilesene DOM reflerinin aciga cikmasi](/docs/refs-and-the-dom.html#exposing-dom-refs-to-parent-components) through a special prop on the child component that forwards the parent's ref to the child's DOM node.

 ```javascript{4,12,16}
 function CustomTextInput(props) {